NyoroGiraffe/Experi-City/04_Analyses/Analysis04_Citizens_ExperiCity.md

 ---

-# Question04: The Goal of Egalitarianism and the Definition of the "New Elite"
+# Question 04: The Goal of Egalitarianism and the Definition of the "New Elite"

 **Context:** As previously discussed, "socially powerful" individuals from the outside world must discard their family names and the vast majority of their assets to obtain citizenship in an Experimental City.